NattapongSiri/tokenizer_rs/README.md

 ```

 # Sample implementation using Lexitron dictionary
-I have create a sample of code to calculate F1-score on 10 montecarlo simulation test where each test use a sample size of 200 and keep 10% of that sample out of tokenizer to test the quality of tokenizer when there is 10% unknown word in text.
+I have create a sample of code to calculate F1-score on 10 Monte Carlo simulation test where each test use a sample size of 200 and keep 10% of that sample out of tokenizer to test the quality of tokenizer when there is 10% unknown word in text.

 That [repository](https://github.com/NattapongSiri/tokenizer_demo) use Lexitron dictionary from NECTEC.
 Before you use, you should read their license agreement first.